-Awareness of IPPC/IED.
+Awareness of IPPC / IED.
 About two-thirds of the respondents were familiar with the Industrial Emissions Directive.
 Somewhat more than two-thirds of the respondents were familiar with the Turkish Legislation introducing integrated permitting.
 About two-fifths of the companies have already checked whether or not they are subject to the provisions of IPPC.
-About one-third of the respondents considered that their company already complies with the requirements of IED.
-Companies vary in their awareness of BREFs, e.g. about one-third of the respondents has reported that they have seen and studied their sectoral BREF documents and a few reported that they have taken into consideration the recommendations contained in the BREFs.
+About one-third of the respondents considered that their company already complied with the requirements of IED.
+Companies vary in their awareness of BREFs, e.g. about one-third of the respondents has reported that they have seen and studied their sectoral BREF documents, a few reported that they have taken into consideration the recommendations contained in the BREFs.
 Most respondents need more guidance both on Integrated Environmental Permitting and on technological requirements.
-Most respondents expect the necessary guidance from MoEU, the Chambers and from professional/industrial associations.
+Most respondents expect the necessary guidance from MoEP, the Chambers and from professional / industrial associations.
 The medium of communication should be training courses, consultation events, simplified booklets and web based interactive information sources.

-Expected impacts of IPPC/IED.
+Expected impacts of IPPC / IED.
 Respondents are clearly aware of the impacts of IED both for the company and for society and identify the major benefits and costs of having a new European environmental regulation introduced in Turkey.
-Expectations regarding technological innovations and cleaner production are high and respondents realistically expect certain types of environmental expenditures to grow.
+Expectations regarding technological innovations and cleaner production are high, while respondents realistically expect certain types of environmental expenditures to grow.
 Most respondents have recognized that the training of employees in environmental matters is necessary.
-The expectations of companies regarding the competitiveness effects of IEP are balanced with most expecting no such impact.
-Most of the companies that responded have stated that IED will have a small effect on the competitiveness of their companies.
-Several respondents have pointed out that other factors - such as labour costs - have a much greater effects on competitiveness.
-A group of respondents has pointed out that they expect an increase in environmental costs, while a group of respondents consider there will be an increased demand for environment friendly products.
+The expectations of companies regarding the competitiveness effects of IEP are balanced: most of them expect no such effect, and the number of optimists somewhat outweighs the number of pessimists.
+IED seems to have a small effect on the competitiveness of most companies.
+Several respondents have pointed out that other factors have a much greater effects on competitiveness.
+Pessimistic respondents have referred to increasing costs, while optimistic respondents reckon with an increasing demand for environment friendly products.